Love-Friday/Profit-and-Loss-Statement-Financial-Analysis/README.md

 A COGS Ratio of -41.4% means that 41.4% of the revenue goes towards the cost of producing or acquiring the goods sold by the company.
 Since it's a negative number, this suggests that COGS is being subtracted as an expense, which is normal, but it’s presented this way because of the negative sign used in accounting for costs.

 In simpler terms, 41.4% of every ₦1 in revenue is spent on the cost of goods sold, which is a standard way to interpret how much the company is spending on production or procurement of the products it sells.

+Dynamic Analysis:

+The Pivot Table allowed for easy filtering and slicing of data by Month, Year, or Account Category, giving flexibility to analyze financial performance across different time periods or categories.
+I also made use of Pivot Table features such as Grouping and Summarizing to further segment and analyze the data by specific criteria (e.g., monthly or yearly performance).

+Conclusion:
+By leveraging the power of Pivot Tables, I was able to streamline the process of summarizing and analyzing complex financial data.
+The insights gained from this analysis, including key profit calculations and financial ratios, provided a clear understanding of the company's financial performance and enabled more informed decision-making.

  Summary and Insights: